The Best Family Lodging in Park City: Hotels, Condos, and Mountain Cabins

 Choosing the Right Home Base for Your Park City Family Trip

-Where you stay in Park City can make or break your family vacation, and I say that with love for this town and all its lodging options.
-The right spot means easy access to activities, enough space for kids to spread out, and maybe a kitchen so you are not eating every single meal at a restaurant with a toddler who throws food.
-The wrong spot means schlepping gear across town in a rental car while someone has a meltdown in the backseat.
-I have done both, and trust me, a little planning here goes a long way toward a great trip.
+Listen, where you stay in family-friendly hotels in Park City can make or break a family vacation, and I say that with love for this town.
+The right spot means easy access to activities, enough space for kids to spread out, and a kitchen so you are not feeding every meal of a 4-day trip to a toddler in a restaurant.
+The wrong spot means schlepping gear across town in a rental car while someone melts down in the backseat.
+Y'all, I have done both.
+A little planning here goes a long way.

 Slopeside Resort Hotels: Maximum Convenience